ietf-wg-httpapi/ratelimit-headers/draft-ietf-httpapi-ratelimit-headers.md

     date: 1997-02
 --- abstract

-This document defines the RateLimit-Policy and RateLimit HTTP header fields for servers to advertise their service policy limits and the current limits, thereby allowing clients to avoid being throttled.
+This document defines the RateLimit-Policy and RateLimit HTTP header fields for servers to advertise their quota policies and the current service limits, thereby allowing clients to avoid being throttled.

 --- middle